 1 1/2 pounds grated sharp cheddar cheese (680g; 6 cups), see notes

 1 teaspoon (5ml) hot sauce, such as Frank's RedHot

 In a large saucepan, bring 3 cups (720ml) water to a simmer.
 Whisk in sodium citrate until fully dissolved.
-While maintaining a gentle simmer, add cheddar cheese in small increments, using an immersion blender to incorporate it completely into the sauce before the next addition.
-When all the cheese is added and the sauce is smooth and glossy, blend in hot sauce, mustard powder, and garlic powder.
+While maintaining a gentle simmer, add cheddar cheese in small increments, whisking constantly to incorporate each addition before adding the next.
+When all the cheese is added and the sauce is smooth and glossy, whisk in hot sauce, mustard powder, and garlic powder.
 Season with salt, if necessary.

 Add panko to a small mixing bowl.
 Melt remaining 3 tablespoons butter, then add to panko and mix until evenly coated.
 Season with salt.
 Scatter panko all over surface of mac and cheese in an even layer.
 Bake on top rack of oven until browned and bubbling, about 45 minutes (ovens can vary; check often to prevent top from burning).

 Let mac and cheese rest 15 minutes, then serve.
 Leftover mac and cheese can be refrigerated for up to 5 days; it reheats surprisingly well in the microwave or oven.

 Food-grade sodium citrate is available online.
 Buy it once, then have a supply for making awesome cheese sauce and cheese dip for years—you won't regret having it in your pantry.

 For the cheese, any semi-firm cheese, such as cheddar, Swiss, Gruyère, Fontina, or Jack, can work here; feel free to use whichever appeals to you.